thinkpace/smartdisplay/version1/README.md

 # Smartdisplay

-This is a private DIY project to create something like a smart Display.
+This is a private DIY project to create something like a smart display.
 In it's current implementation, it just shows pictures from a specified storage.
 Earlier implementations had more features which are not maintained anymore.

 This project targets specifically following topics: